-Indiana PathWays for Aging is a statewide coordinated care program for Indiana's Medicaid enrollees who are 60 years of age or older, and eligible for Medicaid on the basis of age, blindness, or disability and have limited income and resources.
-Additional information on Indiana PathWays for Aging can be found in the Indiana PathWays for Aging Addendum.

-Hoosier Healthwise (HHW) is the state of Indiana's Medicaid program, separated into two benefit packages:

-- Package A: This is a full-service plan for children and pregnant members.
-Members do not have any cost-sharing obligations. - Package C (CHIP): This is a full-service plan for children enrolled in Children's Health Insurance Program (CHIP).
-There is a small monthly premium payment and co-pay for some services based on family income.

-Hoosier Care Connect (HCC) is the state's program for Indiana Medicaid enrollees who are aged, blind, or disabled, who are not Medicare eligible, and who do not have an institutional level of care.
-Members who are currently or formerly in foster care, receiving adoption assistance, or are wards of the state may also opt in to receive Hoosier Care Connect coverage.

-Healthy Indiana Plan (HIP) is for adults between the ages of 19 to 64.
-HIP members have POWER (Personal Wellness and Responsibility) accounts to pay for the first \$2,500 of covered benefits.
+- Indiana PathWays for Aging is a statewide coordinated care program for Indiana's Medicaid enrollees who are 60 years of age or older, eligible for Medicaid on the basis of age, blindness, or disability, and have limited income and resources.
+Additional information on Indiana PathWays for Aging can be found in the Indiana PathWays for Aging Addendum. - Hoosier Healthwise (HHW) is the state of Indiana's Medicaid program, separated into two benefit packages: - Package A: This is a full-service plan for children and some pregnant members.
+Members do not have any cost-sharing obligations. - o Package C (CHIP): This is a full-service plan for children enrolled in the Children's Health Insurance Program (CHIP).
+There is a small monthly premium payment and co-pay for some services based on family income. - Hoosier Care Connect (HCC) is the state's program for Indiana Medicaid enrollees who are aged, blind, or disabled, who are not Medicare eligible, and who do not have an institutional level of care.
+Members who are currently or formerly in foster care, receiving adoption assistance, or are wards of the state may also opt in to receive Hoosier Care Connect coverage. - Healthy Indiana Plan (HIP) is for adults between the ages of 19 to 64 and most pregnant members.
 HIP is available in several benefit packages including HIP Basic, HIP Plus, HIP Maternity, and HIP State Plans.
 Some members qualify for state plan benefits that include expanded benefits to meet these members' needs.
 The State Plan includes either HIP Plus or HIP Basic cost-sharing elements.
 HIP members who become pregnant are eligible to receive maternity benefits through the HIP Maternity program.
 HIP Maternity members have the same expanded benefits as HIP State Plan members but without cost-sharing.
 Members in the HIP Maternity plan receive HIP Maternity benefits for the entirety of their pregnancy plus 12 months of post-partum care.
 During the member's post-partum period, the member receives the same full benefit package they received during the pregnancy.